-The Application for a Graduate Degree form must be approved by major and minor (if appropriate) adviser(s) and the major department head or school director.
 Only six credit hours of 501 workshop courses approved for inclusion in a graduate program may be applied toward a degree.
-If the student wants to use transfer credits to fulfill degree requirements, these credits - along with an official transcript showing the credits - must appear on Application for a Graduate Degree form and must be forwarded to the Graduate School.
+If students plan to use transfer credits to fulfill degree requirements, these credits, along with official transcripts showing the credits and the transfer of credit form, must appear on the Application for a Graduate Degree form and be forwarded to the College of Graduate and Professional Programs.